facebookresearch/mmf/website/docs/getting_started/quickstart.md

 sidebar_label: Quickstart
 ---

-In this quickstart, we are going to train [M4C](https://github.com/facebookresearch/mmf/tree/master/projects/m4c) model on TextVQA.
-Follow instructions at the bottom to train other models in MMF.
+In this quickstart, we are going to train [M4C](https://github.com/facebookresearch/mmf/tree/master/projects/m4c) model on TextVQA dataset.
+TextVQA dataset requires models to read and reason about text in images to answer questions about them. `M4C` is a recent SOTA model on TextVQA dataset which consists of a multimodal transformer architecture accompanied by a rich representation for text in images.
+To train other models or understand more about MMF, follow Next Steps at the bottom of this tutorial.

 ## Installation

-Install MMF following the [installation documentation](./installation).
+Install MMF following the [installation documentation](https://mmf.sh/docs/getting_started/installation).

 ## Getting Data

 In MMF datasets and required files will be downloaded automatically when we run training next.
-For more details about custom datasets and other advanced setups for datasets check the [dataset documentation](../tutorials/dataset).
+For more details about custom datasets and other advanced setups for datasets check the [dataset documentation](https://mmf.sh/docs/tutorials/dataset).

 ## Training